 Ethics and Technology, 3 credits

 Forensic Science, 4 credits

-All Honors Scholars are required to participate in one colloquium that counts toward their elective courses—or other courses such as vocational courses or C.S.
+All Honors Scholars are required to participate in three colloquiums that count toward their elective courses—or other courses such as vocational courses or C.S.
 Lewis courses.
 Colloquiums are discussion-oriented courses that focus on a particular topic, typically in conjunction with Honors’ theme of the year.